ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

-# Record your test case and evaluate it
+# Record and evaluate scenarios

-The following describes how a Test Scenario is recorded, where it is stored and how it can be evaluated by replaying it or reading information from it.
+The following describes how you can record a scenario, where it is stored and how it can be evaluated by replaying it or reading information from it.
+Finally, it shows a further method to display the output of the test criteria.

-## I.) Storage Location
+## 1.)
+Storage Location

-CARLA includes now a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
+CARLA includes a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
 The file is written on the server side only, and it includes which actors are created or destroyed in the simulation, the state of the traffic lights and the position and orientation of all vehicles and pedestrians.
+For more information have a look [here](https://carla.readthedocs.io/en/0.9.6/recorder_and_playback/).

 ### Storage Location of the recorded Scenarios